Maps and Guides

 Walking and Hiking Trails

 There are more than 16 miles (about 26 kilometers) of walking and hiking trails.
 Those near the Visitor Center are paved and accessible.
 Most others are spread with wood chips for good footing, but are not usable with strollers or wheelchairs.
 All the trails are connected, and you can follow the trails for a very long walk if you choose.
-Many visitors prefer to drive to one of the more than 30 small parking areas that connect with the trail network to begin a walk.
+Many guests prefer to drive to one of the more than 30 small parking areas that connect with the trail network to begin a walk.

 Two visitor stations serve as hubs for the trail network.
 The Big Rock Visitor Station (Parking Lot 13) connects to a network of trails in oak woodlands.
 The Schulenberg Prairie Visitor Station (Parking Lot 25) is at a restored prairie that gives a sense of what the Illinois landscape looked like 200 years ago.
 Each visitor station has accessible portable toilets, nearby picnic tables, and a short paved path that is accessible for people who use wheelchairs, strollers, and walkers.